briankohles/OpenDJ-Vagrant-Install/README.md

 # OpenDJ installer for Vagrant

-This vagrant will setup an OpenDJ server running 3 instances (2 DS & 1 RS).
+This vagrant will setup an OpenDJ server

 The following will be used to setup the instance: